We offer a broad and exciting curriculum for pupils aged from two to nineteen.

 Reading is developed through 1:1 sessions, group sessions and cross curricular and functional.
 The schools reading scheme supports phonics.

-In computing pupils are taught how to control a variety of systems such as computers, robots, CD players, cameras and tablets.
+In computing pupils are taught how to control a variety of systems such as computers, robots, cameras and tablets.
 Pupils are also taught how to input simple code into a computer and how to operate a range of simple programs.
 All pupils have at least one lesson dedicated to computing throughout the week.
 Computing is used throughout the curriculum to enhance learning, independence and communication.
 All pupils are regularly taught how to stay safe when using a computer through activities related to e-safety.
 All pupils have their own individual targets in computing.

 Science, Design and Technology, Art, Geography, History, Music, French and PHSE are taught following the national curriculum requirements and differentiated to meet the needs of the individual pupil.